Willem Bilderdijk: Legacy

 According to Godfried Bomans, who named a club after his pseudonym Teisterbant, the bed Bilderdijk died in was kept until 1950 as a curiosity for people to look at.
 A commemorative gable stone was placed on the top gable of his old house in 1885, and a commemorative stone is also in the St. Bavochurch.

-The collection of the Bilderdijk Museum is available at Leiden University Library.
+The collection and archive of Bilderdijk and the Bilderdijk Museum is available at Leiden University Library.